What does Google search say about you?

 As a Realtor, you have a right to claim your business on Google.
 Will people hunt for your business location?
 No, but by claiming your Google Space, you are giving Google another data point to raise your overall profile in search results.
 It’s free and important!
 Go here to claim your business in Google.

 Make sure you look like the same person on all the major social media sites.
 Also, make sure you use the same sites at least a few times per month.
 If you don’t use a particular site, then add your profile, but send people to your other social media.
 For instance, if you don’t use Instagram, add your audacious real estate bio, but also add a message that says, “Instagram is not my primary social media…see my activity on Facebook instead.”
 Then link to your Facebook profile.

 You don’t need to be super-active on your preferred social media.
 For instance, posting your newsletter a couple times/month consistently is enough to create a Google search presence on social media.
 Of course, if you use social media as a primary marketing tool, then you’d post more than a few times per month.

 2-for-1 efficiency — Post your Real Estate Newsletters to Social Media

 If you use our Fast Newsletters in Mailchimp, you can post your newsletters directly to Facebook, Twitter and Instagram.
-That's efficient, giving you a polished online presence at the same time as you are doing your email marketing to your SOI or email list.
+That’s efficient, giving you a polished online presence while also doing your email marketing.

 Final tweaks of your real estate profile